RiceComp427-Spring2019/comp427-hw1-paranoia-whyymlm/README.md

 ## Problem 3
 - Scenario: As a graduate student, the common scenarios are that I study at the library until very late in the night.
 How do I go back     to my apartment safely?
 - Assumptions:
-  - explain_your_assumptions
+  There could be bad people who try to steal or rob me of my properties.
+These criminals can happen on the way between the library and     the metro sation.
+They can happen in the metro or on the way between the metro station to my apartment.
 - Assets:
   1. My laptop, which I will always carry with me.
 It contains all my homework and projects.
   2. My mobile phone, it contains important private information, for example, pictures, bank account, social media, etc.